-"To win, you must focus on the quality of your representation, not the quantity of cases.
-You must investigate, organize, prepare and present your case the old fashioned way: hard work, long hours, meticulous attention to even the smallest detail, a lot of perspiration and a little inspiration." –Joel Hirschhorn, legendary criminal trial lawyer and early mentor to Tim Bilecki
+One of Mr. Bilecki’s early mentors, legendary Miami criminal trial lawyer, Joel Hirschhorn, said: “To win, you must focus on the quality of your representation, not the quantity of cases.
+You must investigate, organize, prepare and present your case the old fashioned way: hard work, long hours, meticulous attention to even the smallest detail, a lot of perspiration and a little inspiration.”
+This valuable teaching has guided Bilecki for over nearly two decades and is reflected in every aspect of his work and the work of the court-martial lawyers and staff at Bilecki & Tipon.

 On top of that, the examination of witnesses is now severely restricted to matters directly related to probable cause, and the defense is no longer able to use the hearing to obtain discovery in the case and the standard for recommending that a case be referred to trial has been lowered.
 The deck continues to be stacked against you.